 Military-Grade Encryption and the Best VPN Protocols

-On a far more positive note, IPVanish does use the industry-standard military-grade 256-bit Advanced Encryption Standard (AES).
+On another positive note, IPVanish uses the industry-standard military-grade 256-bit Advanced Encryption Standard (AES).

 The provider also offers several different VPN protocols: